Skip to main content

 Unit summary:

-As you develop your computational understanding you’ll progress into digital making involving both Experimental Human Computer Interaction and explore Social Platforms.
+As you develop your computational understanding you’ll progress into digital making involving both Experimental Human Computer Interaction and Big Data.

 • Coding Three: Web Development Studio (20 Credits)